Elenterius/CropCultivation/README.md

 - added `Soil Amendments` to the market
 - added `Measuring Devices` to the market

+### Growth Speed
+Although Crop growth can be accelerated by other mods, the growth requirements still need to be fulfilled in most cases.
+(Mods that use the IGrowable interface to grow a crop circumvent the growth restrictions since the CropGrowthEvent is not fired).

 ### Serene Seasons
 Theoretically compatible, but not tested.